ECB survey points to steady derivative-market funding costs

 * Non-price credit terms eased for banks, dealers and hedge funds, but on balance remained basically unchanged for other counterparty types.

-* Credit terms for funding that is collateralized by euro-denominated securities eased further for many types of collateral, albeit to a lesser extent than during the previous reference period.
+* Credit terms for funding that is collateralised by euro-denominated securities eased further for many types of collateral, albeit to a lesser extent than during the previous reference period.

 "The survey suggests that, across the entire range of securities financing and over-the-counter derivatives transactions, offered price terms (such as financing rates/spreads) on balance remained almost unchanged over the three-month reference period ending in May 2014," the ECB said in a statement.